March is National Nutrition Month!

 - Use a slow cooker or Instant Pot.
 These two cooking gadgets can save you a lot of time in the kitchen and make delicious meals!

 - Make enough for leftovers.
-You can easily double a recipe to make enough food to have for more than one meal.
+You can easily double a recipe to make enough food for more than one meal.
 This way, you don’t have to cook every night.
 If you’re not a huge fan of having the same meal two days in a row, you can freeze the leftovers for another week.
-This works especially well for dishes made with ground meat, like meatballs, as well as soups and casseroles.
+This works especially well for dishes made with ground meat, like meatballs, soups, and casseroles.

 Keeping Healthy Foods on Hand

-- Buy bananas, apples, oranges or mandarins to keep in your fruit bowl.
-For fruit that needs refrigeration, wash and prepare them before you store them.
+- Buy bananas, apples, oranges, or mandarins to keep in your fruit bowl.
+For fruit that needs refrigeration, wash and prepare before you store them.
 Or, buy pre-cut fruit, such as cantaloupe and pineapple.

 - Keep your kitchen stocked with the healthy basics from each food group for when you don’t have time to plan.

 - Protein: lean meat, poultry, seafood, eggs, tofu, beans, nuts.
 When you have extra meat or poultry, put some in the freezer for a later date.
 When you want to use it, thaw it in the refrigerator for the next day.